timmarkhuff/fridgemon/README.md

 </div>

 ## Conclusion
 Our prototype reached a high level of fidelity and communicates an effective and novel approach for reducing food waste in refrigerators.
 As a next step, we would like to expand the range of the RFID antenna, build more functions into the user interface, such as the ability to scroll, type custom labels with an on-screen keyboard and edit the expiration dates of items.
-With these additions, we could provide a fully-functional protype with which we could conduct user testing to gain further insight.
+With these additions, we could provide a fully-functional prototype with which we could conduct user testing to gain further insight.

 <div>
 <img src="https://user-images.githubusercontent.com/89954856/206882157-c08b62e7-f4b6-4066-9e9e-aea7b59e5cbd.png" width="350">